 As part of the efforts to protect the health and welfare of the force, it is essential to support measures to reduce occupancy of various public spaces aboard Marine Corps Installations.
 In furtherance of this goal, the Depot Command Museum, is opened only to personnel who are authorized to access the military installation.
-Wearing mask and social distancing is required.
 We appreciate your support as we work to balance our critical military training mission with our obligations to ensure the safety of all who transit through this installation.

 Effective immediately, MCRD Gate Hours of Operation will shift to: